We are building the community to win `.agent` so the agentic web stays open to everyone.

 Open coordination

 Agent to agent conversations become the nervous system of the web.
-Open identity and portable credentials stop any single platform from dictating the terms.
+Open standards and community governance stop any single platform from dictating the terms.

 Trust at scale